giorgiop94/digital-garden/_notes/Talks - Approaching the Dharma - Rob Burbea.md

 - What fabricates the fabrications is not real either, neither is the time in which fabrications happen
 - **if there is no reality, the ways of looking become even more important and relevant**
     - the malleability of our perception is way beyond what we could imagine ([[human minds are really malleable]])

+## Other Notes
+### The Path Beyond Perceptions
+- We can have "inferior" perceptions
+    - Anger, stress, ego
+- We can have "superior" perceptions
+    - Metta, Samadhi
+- Or we can move beyond Perceptions

+### Aviche (ignorance)
+- False belief in a separate self
+	- Below the level of thought (implied in awareness "I am aware of this")
+	- Causes reactivity
+	- measurement, Comparison with others etc..
+- At the root of Papancha (vortex of mind reactions)

 -------------------
 ## Meta